apache/cassandra/doc/source/configuration/cass_env_sh_file.rst

 cassandra-env.sh file
 =====================

 The ``cassandra-env.sh`` bash script file can be used to pass additional options to the Java virtual machine (JVM), such as maximum and minimum heap size, rather than setting them in the environment.
-If the JVM settings are static and do not need to be computed from the node characteristics, the :doc:`cassandra-jvm-options` files should be used instead.
+If the JVM settings are static and do not need to be computed from the node characteristics, the :ref:`cassandra-jvm-options` files should be used instead.
 For example, commonly computed values are the heap sizes, using the system values.

 For example, add ``JVM_OPTS="$JVM_OPTS -Dcassandra.load_ring_state=false"`` to the ``cassandra_env.sh`` file
 and run the command-line ``cassandra`` to start.
 The option is set from the ``cassandra-env.sh`` file, and is equivalent to starting Cassandra with the command-line option ``cassandra -Dcassandra.load_ring_state=false``.